-Our action is based on the implementation of rainwater management systems, in developing countries where access to drinking water and vulnerability to climate change are daily problems, impacting directly the lives of thousands of women and children.
+Our on-the-ground action involves implementing rainwater management systems in developing countries, where access to drinking water and vulnerability to extreme weather events are daily problems.

 We offer local governments and communities:

 This program aims to educate schoolchildren to the management of water, sanitation and good hygiene practices, but also the recovery of waste to make blue schools, incubators of social change "